PredictiveScienceLab/advanced-scientific-machine-learning/_sources/hup/funcin/01_functional_inputs.md

-# Functional Inputs to Scientific Models

-## PDE Solvers as Operators
+# PDE Solvers as Operators

 Consider the elliptic PDE